The Halloween Frolic has been held annually on or around October 31st since 1914.

 The Grand Parade in the evening includes dignitaries such as the Governor of Kansas and other distinguished political leaders.
 High school bands, floats, horses, Shrine units and the ever-present natives in costume make the night parade something very special and the OLDEST IN THE NATION!

 There is no parade entry fee and everyone is welcome to participate.
-Entry forms are available from the Hiawatha Chamber of Commerce, 701 Oregon, (785) 742-7136.
+Entry forms are available from the Hiawatha Chamber of Commerce, 611 Utah, (785) 742-7136.